 Not understanding credit scores

-I knew I was approaching adult-hood when I found out about credit scores.
 Even if you have no idea what a credit score is, if you re-pay furniture on finance or have a credit card, then you will have a credit score.

 Basically it is a numerical figure assigned to you based off of your credit history; i.e. debt, accounts and repayment history.
 Essentially lenders want to make sure you are reliable enough to loan money to.
+They check that you can pay off your credit card each month, or are committed to re-pay debts that you owe.

 When you apply for your mortgage the lender will do a credit search and it will help your application if they see you are reliable when it comes to making repayments.